Intrinsic Geometry of the Stock Market from Graph Ricci Flow

 In Fig. \ref{fig:Nasdaq100} we present our construction of the NASDAQ-100 graph with empirical edge weights, constructed from real-life data.
 We recovered the values of stock prices from Yahoo!
 Finance\cite{yahoo_fin} using the components of the NASDAQ-100 Index from \cite{wiki_nasdaq}.
 We calculate the returns and average over a period of five years from 1/1/2020-20/11/2024.
 Based on the edge weights, we obtain a histogram of Ricci curvatures\cite{ni2019community},\cite{github}.
 The histogram is shifted downward from the complete graph at 0.505, though being all positive retain the spherical aspect of this graph.
-This is reflected in the downward shift of the distances from 1.
 However, the curvatures are very closely distributed around the median, and a priori, this is not a very favorable situation to select a given link for surgery.
-The correlation of this graph is $38\%$, which means that there is an average edge-weight of 0.78.
-In Fig. \ref{fig:Nasdaq100} we can see the distributions of the edge weights and they are shifted downwards from 1 and are all very tightly distributed around a median value of 0.8, in accordance with the correlation.
+The correlation of this graph is $38\%$, which means that there is an average edge-weight of 1.11.
+In Fig. \ref{fig:Nasdaq100} we can see that the distributions of the edge weights are all tightly distributed around a median value of 1.11, in accordance with the correlation.
 Here the $\kappa_{ij}$ are all positive which corresponds to a graph of positive curvature, while the edge weights are not identical in a fully connected graph, due to the connectivity.
 With the Ricci coarse curvature, we are able to use the full correlation matrix to build a network and carry our Ricci flow without any assumptions about the number of clusters.

 The geometry of three and four manifolds under Ricci flow was studied extensively by Hamilton.
 A limited version of the Poincaré theorem for Riemannian manifolds of strictly positive curvature was proved by Hamilton\cite{hamilton1982three}.
 In the case of manifolds with positive curvature, it is known that evolution under Ricci flow leads to neckpinch singularities which are removed by surgery\cite{hamilton1995}.
 A dumbbell-like manifold under Ricci flow develops a neckpinch singularity and surgery is carried out along the cylindrical link\cite{AngenentKnopf2004}.